YizYah/basicNsFrontTemplate/README.md

 It generates a complete application that you can then style.
 To use it, you'll have to be comfortable working with [React styled components](https://styled-components.com/docs/basics) and [Context](https://reactjs.org/docs/context.html).
 The free version of NoStack should be enough for you to prototype your app.

 On the debit side, this template doesn't reuse code very well.
 But it has a lot of flexibility.
-It leaves styling open to you, and contains about the same custom code regions on all of the dynamic pages.
+It leaves styling open to you, and contains about the same custom code regions on all the dynamic pages.

 # Getting Started